0xfbad/ctfd-challenge-container-plugin/README.md

 **Containers on wrong host**: each challenge can be pinned to a specific Docker context in the challenge settings, if it's unset the load balancer picks automatically based on least-connections scoring

-**Images not found**: images must exist on the challenge's assigned context before users can start instances, use the pre-pull feature in plugin settings to push images to all contexts before the CTF starts
+**Images not found**: images must exist on the challenge's assigned context before users can start instances, use the Image Availability scan on the config page to see what's where and pull what's missing.
+For private images you'll need to `docker save` / `docker load` onto each host or push to a private registry the hosts can reach

 **Containers not expiring**: check that `expiration_minutes` is set to non-zero for the challenge, `expires = 0` means never expire which is intentional, verify the scheduler is running by checking CTFd logs for expiry job messages